vmware/vic/doc/test_plans/vic-machine-service/upgrade-rollback-configure.md

 Testing Scope
 =============

-The primary focuses of testing will the combinatorial correctness of the re-configuration operation (including appropriate error handling for properties whcih may not be modified) and the end-to-end behavior of API workflows in a variety of realistic scenarios.
+The primary focuses of testing will the combinatorial correctness of the re-configuration operation (including appropriate error handling for properties which may not be modified) and the end-to-end behavior of API workflows in a variety of realistic scenarios.

 As the API handler methods are invoked by go-swagger, testing of call routing and similar logic is out of scope.